warewulf/warewulf/userdocs/contents/boot-management.rst

 .. code-block:: shell

-   dnf -y install warewulf-dracut dracut --force --no-hostonly --add wwinit --kver $(ls /lib/modules | head -n1)
+   dnf -y install warewulf-dracut dracut --force --no-hostonly --add wwinit --regenerate-all

 Set the node's iPXE template to ``dracut`` to direct iPXE to fetch the node's initramfs image and boot with dracut semantics, rather than